mdisabato/streammonitor-d/README.md

     docker build -t mairlist/streammonitor .

 Then run the container, binding the HTTP port (8000), and passing the stream URL and silence threshold (in dBFS) as environment variables:

     docker run -p 8000:8000 -e STREAM_URL=http://sender.eldoradio.de:8000/192 \
                             -e SILENCE_THRESHOLD=-20 -e CHECK_INTERVAL=1000 \
                             mairlist/streammonitor

 ``STREAM_URL`` is a required parameter. ``SILENCE_THRESHOLD`` can be ommited, in which case -20 dBFS is assumed. ``CHECK_INTERVAL`` is also optional and defaults to 1000 ms.

 The stream URL must be the actual URL for the stream (where the MP3 data is delivered), **not** the URL of a pls/m3u file.

+To set the timezone use the ``TZ`` env variable.

 ## HTTP Interface